 - Insert your thermometer carefully and properly.
-Thermometers should not touch the fatty sides or the bones for an accurate reading to be displayed.
+Thermometers should not touch the fatty sides of the bones for an accurate reading to be displayed.

 When should a food thermometer be inserted?

 At the beginning and the end of your cooking.
-This depends on the type of thermometer you are using.
+However, this depends on the type of thermometer you are using.

 Should a food thermometer start at zero?

-Yes.
-However, this is not mandatory as long as you are positive that your thermometer is working accurately.
+Yes, it should.
+Your food thermometer should start at zero to get a proper measurement.
+Nonetheless, this is not mandatory, as long as you are positive that your thermometer is working accurately.

 How accurate is a food thermometer?